SGiaccobasso/the-doggies-explorer/README.md

-# The Doggies Explorer
+# The Doggies Explorer 🐶

-Test project written in Nuxt.
+Mobile-first test project written in Nuxt 3.

-Get info from The Doggies NFT collection by entering a token ID.
+Get info from The Doggies NFT collection by entering a token ID, or make a random search.

+Third party libraries used: Web3.js, axios.

 ## Setup